prods/Rust.tmbundle/README.markdown

 # Rust TextMate Bundle

 A TextMate Bundle for the Rust programming language.

-##Current Features:
+*Forked from tomgrohl's repository.*

+##Features:

 - Basic Syntax Highlighting
 - Command to compile (using: rustc source.rs) (cmd+shift+c)